ellaty/Reports-protection-and-mail/README.md

 # Reports-protection-and-mail
 This project reads files from a T24 banking system, analyzes them and produces pdf e-banking statements.
-It protects them with a password and sends them over to the specific client's email.
+It protects them with a password and sends them over to the specific client's email. this project uses Spring boot, spring email and itextpdf